Deborah Chung: Professional leadership

-Teaching

-Chung is a dedicated teacher of materials science both in the classroom and in the research laboratory.
-Her courses include Principles of Material Design, Experimental Methods in Materials Science and Engineering and Smart Materials.
-Most of her research has involved graduate students, but she also supervises undergraduate research.
-Graduate students involved in authoring the above recent publications are Po-Hsiu Chen, Andi Wang, Yoshihiro Takizawa, Xinghua Hong, Asma A. Eddib, Min Wang, Ailipati Delixiati, Alexander S. Haddad, Xiang Xi and Wenyi Yang.
-Undergraduate students involved in authoring the above recent publications are Patatri Chakraborty, Sanjaya Somaratna, Miguel Ramirez and Chi Xu.
-In addition, Chung shares her life experience with students.

 Historical work

 Chung is a co-author of the book Piloted to Serve, an autobiography of her mother, Rebecca Chan Chung (1920-2011), a nurse with the Flying Tigers, United States Army and China National Aviation Corporation during World War II.

 Chung's historical work pertains to modern Chinese history, as centered around her mother Rebecca Chan Chung and grandmother Lee Sun Chau (1890-1979).
 Chau was one of the earliest Chinese female doctors of Western Medicine in China.